 Public Accounts Committee

-The Public Accounts Committee's role is to receive reports from the Comptroller and Auditor General and to report to the States upon any significant issues arising.
+The Public Accounts Committee's role is to receive reports from the Comptroller and Auditor General (C&AG) and to report to the States upon any significant issues arising.
 It also assesses whether public funds have been applied for the purpose intended.
+These reports may concern:

-The next meeting of the Public Accounts Committee isMonday 2nd November 2020
+The next meeting of the Public Accounts Committee isWednesday 6th March 2024

 Quarterly hearing transcripts